Sightseeing in Budapest

 Chain Bridge

 The Széchenyi Lánchíd (Chain Bridge) is Budapest’s oldest and most known permanent bridge over the Danube.
-Its construction was initiated by Count István Széchenyi in 1839, and was designed by Adam Clark.
-The magnificent construction is about 375 meter (1230ft) long and 16 meter wide.
-It’s ornamented by beautifully craved stone lions at the feet of the bridge.
+Count István Széchenyi initiated the construction of the structure in 1839, while Adam Clark was responsible for its design.
+Also, the magnificent construction is about 375 meter (1230ft) long and 16 meter wide.
+Beautifully carved stone lions adorn the base of the bridge, adding to its ornamental charm.

 Festooned with white lights the Chain Bridge at night is one of the most beautiful sights of the city.